A guide to NMC Revalidation: everything you need to know

 Your practice hours

-However, there is something to fall back on if you don’t complete the necessary hours.
-Instead, you have to complete an approved return to practice programme or you could also complete a Test of Competence before your revalidation date.
+If you have not completed the required hours, you must either complete an approved return to practice programme or pass a Test of Competence before your revalidation date.

 Ensuring you have enough training CPD hours for NMC revalidation